boeschenstein/git/README.md

 >BEWARE: we had issues with git-tfs: please check all relevant branches and do a full compare

-(we lost all new files and file deletions in the last branch created a day before)
+fyi: We lost all new files and file deletions in the latest branch created a day before.
+Older branches had no issues.
+(v.0.32.0, 13.
+January 2022)

 ## Links